Parliamentary.ai

 Overview

-This bill aims to allow up to three local authorities in England and Wales to leave the national housing subsidy system and manage their council housing finances independently by April 2011.
-The Secretary of State will negotiate the terms with the chosen authorities, establishing new financial arrangements and setting limits on their borrowing.
+This bill aims to allow some local authorities in England and Wales to leave the national housing subsidy system and manage their council housing finances independently.
+The selected councils will become "Local Financing Pathfinders," testing a new model for funding and managing council housing by April 2011.

 Description